edi-design/kd-streaming-proxy/README.md

 Beside this script, there is now an even simpler version.
 You can download the binary from my page [freshest.me/kd](http://freshest.me/simplified-kabeldeutschland-streaming-proxy/).
 This version was build with golang and handles all functions in a simple executable.
 Mainly the new version was designed for every-day user who do not want to setup their own web-server but simply start the proxy.

+The version of the proxy, written in GO, is now also available as open-source on [github/edi-design/kd-go](https://github.com/edi-design/kd-go).

 ## Requirements